 - He assigned some people as lookouts with trumpets to rally support to any place which might be attacked (19-20)

-- He made the people stay in the city at night instead of returning back to their homes outside the wall (22)
+- He made the people stay in the city at night instead of returning to their homes outside the wall (22)

 - He had all the people be on alert at all times with their weapons always ready (23)

-Resist the devil and he will flee from you – See verse 15.
-See James 4:7.
-When their enemies saw all the measures taken against them they gave up their plan of attack and the Jews were able to focus again on building the wall.
+When their enemies saw all the measures taken against them, they gave up their plan of attack and the Jews were able to focus again on building the wall.

 Satan wants to stop us from doing God’s work.
-What obstacles are you facing against serving God?
+What obstacles are you facing in serving God?
 Are you facing obstacles at work?
 At home?
 In your family?
 In your ministry?
 Will you allow Satan to stop you from doing the work God has prepared for you?

 On Adversity: